casper-network/docs-new/source/docs/casper/developers/cli/installing-contracts.md

   // ...
 });
 ```
-The leftover required arguments for sending a deploy in javascript: `node_address`, `chain_name`, `wasm_path`, `payment_amount` are the same for every SDK and the casper-client command line tool. `payment_amount` sets the installation gas fee and `wasm_path` is a path to the compiled wasm contract that is to be installed.
+The left over required arguments for sending a deploy in javascript: `node_address`, `chain_name`, `wasm_path`, `payment_amount` are the same for every SDK and the casper-client command line tool. `payment_amount` sets the installation gas fee and `wasm_path` is a path to the compiled wasm contract that is to be installed.
 ## 2. Python{#installing-contract-code-python-sdk}
 In order to install a compiled .wasm smart contract using the Python SDK, we first need to create a keypair and construct an `asymmetric_keypair`.
 See [example](https://github.com/casper-network/casper-python-sdk/blob/main/how_tos/how_to_create_key_pairs.py) on GitHub.